 Auditing a class allows a student to gain educational experience without a grade being assigned.
 KAMS/AMS students are not permitted to audit a required class.
-However, with appropriate permission from the designated KAMS/AMS staff member and the instructor, students may audit an elective class.
+However, with appropriate permission from the KAMS/AMS Director and the instructor, students may audit an elective class.
 Auditing a class is subject to the University's policies and procedures.
 A student does not receive academic credit for the class.